Bioscoop

 serialize it back or manipulate it programmatically before the string

 parsing step.
-Developers must work in strings because libavfilter
+Developers must work in strings because libavfilter's

 graph construction API, while programmatically accessible, is complex